ponxosio/py-lex/README.md

 # `py-lex`

-Python libraries for parsing and applying emotion, socio-psycho, and sentiment datasets to your own text corpora.
+Python library for parsing and applying emotion, socio-psycho, and sentiment datasets to your own text corpora.

 ## Usage